/aitask-pick

 3. Child task handling — When a parent task with children is selected, drills down to show child subtasks.
 Gathers context from archived sibling plan files so each child task benefits from previous siblings’ implementation experience

-4. Status checks — Detects edge cases: tasks marked Done but not yet archived, and orphaned parent tasks where all children are complete.
+4. Task status checks — Detects edge cases: tasks marked Done but not yet archived, and orphaned parent tasks where all children are complete.
 Offers to archive them directly

 5. Assignment — Tracks who is working on the task via email, sets status to “Implementing”, commits and pushes the status change